 Hepatitis C: data on hepatitis C

-Approximately, one-third of infected persons in Scotland reside in Greater Glasgow, one-third in Lothian, Grampian and Lanarkshire, and one-third in the other health board areas.
-Two-thirds of infected persons are male and the majority will be aged less than 50 years.
+Of those infected in Scotland, 26.1% reside in Greater Glasgow, 15.9% in Lothian, 12.3% in Lanarkshire and 11.4% in Grampian, with the remaining 34.3% residing in other health board areas.
+Two thirds of infected persons are male and the majority are under the age of 50.

 UK